Farmhouse Pumpkin To The Rescue

 - Pliers

 This post contains affiliate links.
 Purchasing through these links does not change your cost for these great products!
-I do get a very small percentage when you purchase, which just helps me to keep bringing you fabulous projects.
+I get a tiny percentage when you buy, which helps me keep bringing you fabulous projects.

 I knew I needed something that would sit on a shelf.
-It had to definitely have color and texture.
-Dollar Tree has a lot to offer, so my mind was in overdrive!
+It had to have color and texture.
+Dollar Tree has a lot to offer, so my mind was overdrive!
 I snagged up two wooden pumpkin cutouts.
 I figured I could make them work for a farmhouse pumpkin.
-In my mind, I was already dreaming up my farmhouse pumpkin!!
-I absolutely wanted to add buffalo check.
+In my mind, I was already dreaming up my farmhouse pumpkin!
+I wanted to add buffalo check.
 After all, buffalo check screams farmhouse!
-We had floral glue gun molds leftover from another project sitting at home.
+I had floral glue gun molds leftover from another project sitting at home.
 They would certainly give me the texture I wanted.
 So, I challenged myself to see what I could come up with next!

-I had Dixie Belle Paint Company’s Florida Orange in my paint stock, which is the perfect color for a pumpkin and molds.
+I had Dixie Belle Paint Company’s Florida Orange in my paint stash, which is the perfect color for the pumpkin and molds.
 When I returned home, I went straight for the molds to see how many I had.
 I couldn’t wait to see how it turned out!
-Placing my molds on the pumpkin, I started heating up my glue gun.
-I placed a small dab of hot glue on the reverse side of the molds, pressing them down firmly with my fingers to make sure they were secure.
-Once the molds were secure, I used a three-inch chip brush to paint the pumpkin orange.
-I decided on Florida Orange because it’s lush and the perfect color to create my farmhouse pumpkin.
-You might have to dab a bit in between because of the texture of the molds, to make sure you get in between all the raised areas.
+Placing my molds on the pumpkin, I heated my glue gun.
+I put a small dab of hot glue on the reverse side of each mold, pressing them down firmly with my fingers to ensure they were secure.
+Once they were secure, I used a three-inch chip brush to paint the pumpkin orange.
+I chose Florida Orange because it’s lush and the perfect color for my farmhouse pumpkin.
+You might have to dab a bit in between because of the mold’s texture to ensure you get in between all the raised areas.
 Then allow it to dry for approximately fifteen minutes.

 It’s All About The Details

-I created a leaf with a larger mold.
-You can cut your molds with scissors to make it fit perfectly.
-Then, with a small artist brush, I dipped into green paint to paint the stem area.
-Letting the green dry completely, I swished my brush into the water.
-I cleaned it and used a paper towel to rid the brush of excess water.
+I created a leaf with a more extensive mold.
+You can cut your mold with scissors to make it fit perfectly.
+Then with a small artist brush, I dipped into green paint to paint the stem area.
+I let the green dry entirely while I cleaned my brush in some water.

-Next, using Dixie Belle’s Coffee Bean, I brushed the stem then wiped it right back with a paper towel to let the wood grain show through.
+Next, using Dixie Belle’s Coffee Bean, I brushed the stem and wiped it right back off with a paper towel to let the wood grain show through.
 After all, pumpkins have a woody stem.
-After the stem was dry, I glued the leaf down securely, pressing down slightly to get a snug fit.
+After the stem was dry, I glued the leaf down securely, pressing it down firmly to get a snug fit.

 I was happy with the results so far, but it still needed a little something extra.
-So, I decided on a copper metallic wax to highlight the raised areas.
+So I decided on a metallic copper wax to highlight the raised areas.
 I gently dipped only my fingertips into the wax.
-I rubbed the metallic wax on and applied it here and there until I was satisfied.
+I rubbed the metallic wax over the molds, applying it here and there until I was satisfied.
 Wow, was I surprised how nice this pumpkin was shaping up!

 Tying My Farmhouse Pumpkin Off With A Bow

-To pull that farmhouse look together, I chose a buffalo check ribbon.
-This would tie the look together nicely!
-Who doesn’t like buffalo checks?
-Definitely farmhouse!
-I tied a bow and wrapped the wire around it, making sure there was extra wire because I knew I needed to tie it to the stem.
-It’s a lot easier to secure it when you have a little bit of extra material.
-I added a smaller bow with a pumpkin pattern, just for a little pop of color.
-I wrapped that with wire too, making sure I was allowing for extra wire.
+I tied a bow and wrapped wire around it, making sure there was extra wire because I knew I needed to tie it onto the stem.
+It’s easier to secure when you have a little additional material.
+I added a smaller bow with a pumpkin pattern, just for a pop of color.
+I wrapped that with wire, too, making sure I was allowing for extra to tie it.

-Now, I just needed to tie both ribbons together with the wire I used to make the bows.
+Now I needed to tie both ribbons together with the wire I used to make the bows.
 Leave the extra wire on the underside.
-I fluffed out the bows a little bit to get the look I wanted.
-Placing the bow securely onto the stem using the wire, I then twisted it securely onto the stem.
-Just cut the excess off using a pair of needle-nose pliers.
-Then, I tucked the sharp ends under, making sure that they wouldn’t show and no one would get hurt if they handled the pumpkin.
+I fluffed out the bows a little bit to get the look I wanted, then twisted the bow securely onto the stem.
+I then cut the excess wire off using a pair of wire cutters.
+Next, I tucked the sharp ends under, ensuring they wouldn’t show and no one would get hurt if they handled the pumpkin.

-The end result is thrilling!
-I have the farmhouse pumpkin I envisioned!
+The result is stunning!
+I created the farmhouse pumpkin I envisioned!
 What do you think?

 Please comment below.
 I would love to hear your thoughts.
 Is it unique?
 Please feel free to contact me with any questions or suggestions.
 I would love to hear from you.
-You can also feel free to follow me on Pinterest, Twitter, or Instagram.
+Also, feel free to follow me on Pinterest, Facebook, Tiktok, or Instagram!